mmbman/Katagiri/1979-11-17-BlueCliffRecordCase1Lecture1.md

 <a name="000"></a>
 ##### 0:00 start of recording

-I have never studied [The] [Blue Cliff Record](glossary#blue-cliff-record) (Japanese: Hekiganroku) with you, since I moved to Minneapolis.
-We studied Shōyōroku (“Book of Equanimity”) which is pretty similar [to] Blue Cliff Record.
+I have never studied \[The] [Blue Cliff Record](glossary#blue-cliff-record) with you since I moved to Minneapolis.
+We studied Shōyōroku (“Book of Equanimity”) which is pretty similar [to] Blue Cliff Record (Japanese: Hekiganroku).
 But this Blue Cliff Record is a little different, and pretty unique, from Shōyōroku we studied.
 Particularly [Rinzai Zen](glossary#rinzai-zen ) uses this Blue Cliff Record so much.

 [Blue Cliff Record](glossary#blue-cliff-record) consists of five parts.
 The main subjects are [a collection of 100 very] short stories, in question and answer style, or in conversation style, or sometimes, pretty usually, in short story style.
 And [also], each story has a verse of its own, by Setchō [Zen Master](glossary#zen-master) (Setchō Jūken is the Japanese name for Hsueh Tou Ch’ung Hsien or Xuedou Chongxian, 雪竇重顯), who lived 980-1052 (AD).
 Also, later, Engo [Zen Master](glossary#zen-master) (Engo Kokugon is the Japanese name for Yuan Wu K’e Ch’in or Yuanwu Keqin, 圓悟克勤), who lived from 1063-1135, added the introduction to the main subject, and also the notes; D.T.
 Suzuki used the term “pithy remarks”.
 Engo Zen Master added the notes to each phrase, and also commentary to the main subject and [to the] verses by Setchō Zen Master.
 So [each case in the] Blue Cliff Record consists of five parts.
 In this book, [the] introduction [to each case] is represented as "Pointer".
 So Pointer, and Case, and Notes, Commentary, and Verse, and Commentary.
 The verses' commentary, and also the main subjects' commentary.